 - Deliver the notice to any known creditors.

-The notice informs any creditors that they have 4 months from the date of first publication or 60 days from the delivery date, whichever is later, to present a claim.
+The notice informs creditors they must present their claim within 4 months of the date of publication, or 60 days of the delivery date, whichever is later.

-The executor must prepare an inventory of all of the assets in the decedent’s estate within three months of being given Letters Testamentary and file it with the court.
+The executor must prepare and file with the court an inventory of all assets in the decedent’s estate within three months of being given Letters Testamentary and file it with the court.
 The inventory will need to list all of the decedent’s property and their approximate market value.

 Copies of the inventory must be sent to any parties that requested service.

-After the time limit for creditors to present claims has passed (60 days if notice was delivered/4 months if notice was published), the executor must begin to pay all valid claims against the estate using estate funds.
+Once the time limit for creditors to present claims has passed, the executor can begin using estate funds to pay off all valid cases.

 The order for payment of claims is as follows: